Rachel Whiteread: on paper: with related sculpture

-Many of the works in the exhibition are observations of floors shown independently of their original setting.
-Whiteread depicts black tiles, resin surfaces and interlocking structures, including the parquet floor from the Berlin apartment where she lived for a year between 1992 and 1993.
-Several drawings - such as Untitled (3 Hot Water Bottles) (1992) and Floor (1992) - are made on graph paper and use correction fluid as a mark-making material.
-The contrast between the grid of the graph paper and the irregular, expressive lines underscores the drawings’ subjective quality, standing in marked contrast to her casts.
+Several works focus on floors observed independently of their original settings — black tiles, resin surfaces, interlocking parquet — including studies of the Berlin apartment where Whiteread lived between 1992 and 1993.
+Works such as Untitled (3 Hot Water Bottles) (1992) and Floor (1992) are made on graph paper using correction fluid as a mark-making material.
+The tension between the grid's regularity and the irregular, expressive line underscores the deeply subjective quality of these works, standing in marked contrast to the apparent objectivity of her casts.

 38 Bury Street